e1r1kk/e1r1kk.github.io/_posts/2025-05-11-metaCTF-April-CTF-writeups.md

 end
 ```

 This authentication method is used with any GET request done throughout the website.
 Because of this, manually changing the balance to have $1000 dollars won't be possible since that will also cause the signature of the JWT to change, thus making it invalid.
-However, there are two spots where the JWT isn't be verified: when you buy and sell products.
+However, there are two spots where the JWT isn't be verified - when you buy and sell products.

 #### Solution

-In the **app.rb** file, when something is being bought, it creates a new JWT to reflect the new balance that we have:
+In the **app.rb** file, when something is being bought, it updates your balance and creates a new JWT to reflect the new balance:

 ```ruby
   product_id = params[:product_id].to_i - 1